hnmiecz/starter-academic/content/publication/weiss-2021-effects/index.md

 title: 'Effects of AI Use on Interpersonal Perceptions of Job Applicants'
 subtitle: ''
-summary: 'To better understand the impact of AI in employment-related contexts, we conducted two experiments (the first being pre-registered) investigating how the use of AI by applicants influences their job opportunities.'
+summary: 'To better understand the impact of AI in employment-related contexts, we conducted two experiments (the first being pre-registered) investigating how the use of AI by applicants influences their job opportunities. [(Link)](https://doi.org/10.1089/cyber.2020.0863)'
 authors:
 - Daphne Weiss
 - Sunny Xun Liu